0xAtef/0xAtef.github.io/_tabs/Projects.md

 **Use Cases:**

 - **Incident Response Coordination:** Streamline the coordination and management of incident response activities among multiple team members.
-- **Threat Hunting:** Proactively search for cyber threats and vulnerabilities within the organization’s network.
 - **Automated Alert Processing:** Automatically process and prioritize security alerts to reduce the workload on analysts.
 - **Collaboration Across Teams:** Enhance collaboration between IT, security, and other relevant departments during incident response.
 - **Incident Reporting:** Generate detailed reports on incidents and response activities for compliance and audit purposes.